 The Deichman and other public libraries in Norway are open 7-23, seven days a week.
 During times when staff is not present, you let yourself in with your library card. […]

 I had a birthday recently, and was for a fleeting moment the Answer to the Ultimate Question of Life, The Universe, and Everything.
 Sadly, I have misplaced my towel (and […]

+People say I should not wear my crocs in public, because they are ugly.
 Bof!
 This is half the reason I DO wear them (they are also supremely comfortable).
+In […]

 The good thing about being plus forty and minus happy with your dad-bod is at least you won’t have to disagree with other people’s opinions of you.